Blog

 Accountants probably don’t need to refer to a small business tax preparation checklist, but they do need your business’s financial info to file your tax forms.

 The BILL Accountant Console and the BILL Accountant Advisor Program help accounting firms manage AP and spend management for multiple clients.
-They not only have important tax information, but also offer the opportunity for accountants to provide new services (client advisory services) that will help foster stronger ties with clients.
+They not only have important tax information, but also offer the opportunity for accountants to provide new services (client advisory services) that'll help foster stronger ties with clients.

 Check out this case study about how the firm Lescault & Walderman were able to build a more efficient CAS practice with help from BILL.